bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 can only be rewritten into another term of type `T`, and when a parameter has a certain type, only subterms with that type can appear.
-Without explicit types on terms and their parameters, any term could be rewritten to any other, or substituted in as a parameter, and there is thus a kind of dynamic typing about which the programmer must have some caution.
+Without explicit types on terms and their parameters, any term can be rewritten to any other, or substituted as a parameter, and there is thus a kind of dynamic typing about which the programmer must have some caution.
 In most applications of a term-rewriting system, there is already some de-facto "schema": some parameter of a term representing a machine instruction can only take on one of a few subterms (representing, say, different addressing modes).
-ISLE's types just make this explicit.
+ISLE's types make this explicit.

 Thus, the first answer to "why types" is that they enforce a schema on the terms, allowing the programmer to have stronger well-formed-data